yuanmingqi/ConvolutionBox/README.md

 All the feature maps you generated will be saved in the '**static/images**'

-In future versions, we will add more types of convolution operations like 'Pointwise convolution', 'Deepwise separable convolution' and so on.
+In future versions, we will add more types of convolution operations like '**Pointwise convolution**', '**Deepwise separable convolution**' and so on.

 ## Pooling

-The "**Pooling**" moudle will accept an feature image, then perform two kinds of operations——"MaxPooling" and "AveragePooling",and display the feature maps obtained from each operation.At last, it will generate the gray histograms of the features.Before you click the "Go", just make sure all the parameters are filled in or you'll get '**Internel server error**'.
+The "**Pooling**" moudle will accept a feature image, then perform two kinds of operations——"MaxPooling" and "AveragePooling",and display the feature maps obtained from each operation.At last, it will generate the gray histograms of the features.Before you click the "Go", just make sure all the parameters are filled in or you'll get '**Internel server error**'.

 **Arg**：